Leonardo Loredan: War of the League of Cambrai

+In December 1508, the anti-Venetian League of Cambrai was formed by the emperor Maximilian I and the French king Louis XII, who were joined by king Ferdinand II of Aragon and pope Julius II.
+Already in January 1509, the doge Loredan received the farewell visit from the residing French ambassador Janus Lascaris, who was leaving Venice, and by April a special envoy of the French king arrived, informing Loredan that the state of war was formally declared to the Republic.
+On 27 April, pope Julius II issued the interdict against the Venetians, provoking a series of protests from the doge, who responded by questioning the validity of pope's use of such religious instruments in settling purely political and territorial disputes.

 After losing to the league's forces at the Battle of Agnadello, Venice found its holdings in Italy shrinking drastically.
 Soon Padua, Venice's most strategically vital Terraferma holding, had fallen, and Venice itself was threatened.
 Loredan united the population, calling for sacrifice and total mobilisation.
-Padua was retaken, though Venice was still forced to accept a reluctant peace, following which it joined the Pope as only a junior ally in his new war against the French.
+Padua was retaken, though Venice was still forced to accept a reluctant peace with the pope.
+It was concluded on 15 February 1510, and already on 24 February pope Julius II officially revoked the interdict, that was imposed on the Venetians in 1509.

+In the summer of 1510, doge Loredan and pope Julius concluded an aliance against the French.
 The alliance was on the verge of victory, but a dispute arose over territory.
 Emperor Maximilian refused to surrender any Imperial territory, which in his eyes included most of the Veneto, to the Republic; to this end, he signed an agreement with the Pope to exclude Venice entirely from the final partition.
 When the Republic objected, Julius threatened to reform the League of Cambrai.

 In response, Venice turned to Louis; on 23 March 1513, a treaty pledging to divide all of northern Italy between France and the Republic was signed at Blois.
 Under this alliance with the French King Louis XII, the Venetians achieved a decisive victory over the Papal States, and were able to secure back all the territories they had lost.
 In addition, the Papacy was forced to repay many outstanding debts to the Loredan family totaling approximately 500,000 ducats, an enormous sum of money.

+In December 1516, by the Treaty of Brussels, the emperor Maximilian I agreed to end hostilities by concluding the truce with Venice, and already by January 1517 main provisions of the treaty were put in effect, by ceasing all military operations and surrendering Verona to the Venetians.
+The end of war was marked by various celebrations in Venice, that took place from January to March 1517, thus marking the high point of doge Loredan's rule.